Beaufort Symphony Orchestra

 The Beaufort Symphony Orchestra is an orchestra centered in Beaufort, South Carolina.
 It was started in 1985 by Peter Dunden, the first conductor.
-It is currently conducted by Frederick Devyatkin.
+Since 1992, it has been conducted by Frederick Devyatkin.

+The orchestra typically performs four concerts per season: October, December, February/March and May/June concerts.
+The Beaufort Symphony Youth Orchestra (BSYO) also performs concerts four times per year.
+Join us.